Hanover Employment Litigation Lawyer

 Crepeau Mourges Can Help You Prepare for an Ever-Changing Workforce

 These are but a few of the types of claims that may be brought by an employee against a business or its owners and operators.
 As the regulatory environment continues to change, more and more statutory causes of action have been created and/or strengthened.
-For instance, changing working conditions have created an environment where discrimination claims, based on disability, age, race, or other conditions, may be more commonplace and allow litigants to recover attorneys’ fees.
+For instance, changing working conditions have created an environment where discrimination claims, based on disability, age, race, or other conditions, maybe more commonplace and allow litigants to recover attorneys’ fees.
 Moreover, the shift to a more mobile economy with stay-at-home employees creates issues relating to the scope of an employment arrangement and when an employee may be considered working (and relatedly creating potential duties and liabilities to the employer).
 Many, if not most, management and human resources departments are ill-equipped to deftly adapt to these changes and to ensure compliance with applicable laws.

-Accordingly, it is more important than ever to ensure that your business is reacting to these changing market conditions and is prepared to defend their position before a state agency or in a court of law.
+Accordingly, it is more important than ever to ensure that your business is reacting to these changing market conditions and is prepared to defend its position before a state agency or in a court of law.
 Call Crepeau Mourges today to consult about employment-related matters, to ensure that you are prepared to meet changing requirements, and to defend your business from employment-related claims.